spiffe/spiffe/CODE-OF-CONDUCT.md

 Much like subtle-isms, nearly everyone will on occassion dip into Yellow.
 To err is human.
 It shows emotional maturity to recognize when this has happened and apologize for the behavior.
 It is a community concern if the situation keeps repeating, resulting in a warning and eventual banning.

 Red:
-Either frequent repeating of Yellow, or outright harassment, insults, etc. as listed non-exhaustively in Principles.
+Either excessive repeating of Yellow, or outright harassment, insults, etc. as listed non-exhaustively in Principles.
 These interactions contribute to a toxic environment, are disruptive to productivity, and cause an unwelcome and unsafe atmosphere.
 Red interactions are likely to result in at least temporary bans.